-In this article, we look at the current understanding of insulin resistance and explain its role as a risk factor for diabetes and other conditions.
+In this article, we look at the current understanding of insulin resistance and its role as a risk factor for diabetes and other conditions.
 We also describe the signs and symptoms of insulin resistance and ways to avoid it.

 If the pancreas can make enough insulin to overcome the low rate of absorption, diabetes is less likely to develop, and blood glucose will stay within a healthy range.

-How does insulin resistance become diabetes?
+How does insulin resistance lead to diabetes?

 In a person with prediabetes, the pancreas works increasingly hard to release enough insulin to overcome the body’s resistance and keep blood sugar levels down.